shasuruvalli/mslearn-synapse/Instructions/Labs/06-Synapselink-cosmos.md

     - **Container Max RU/s**: 4000
     - **Analytical store**: On

-    > **Note**: In this scenario, **customerID** is used for partition key as it's likely to be used in many queries to retrieve customer and sales order information in a hypothetical application, it has relatively high cardinality (number of unique values), so it will allow the container to scale as the number of customers and sales orders grows.
+    > **Note**: In this scenario, **customerid** is used for partition key as it's likely to be used in many queries to retrieve customer and sales order information in a hypothetical application, it has relatively high cardinality (number of unique values), so it will allow the container to scale as the number of customers and sales orders grows.
 Using autoscale and setting the maximum value to 4000 RU/s is appropriate for a new application with initially low query volumes.
 A max value 4000 RU/s will enable the container to automatically scale between this value all the way down to 10% of this max value (400 RU/s) when not needed.

 2. After the container has been created, in the **SQL API** pane, expand the **AdventureWorks** database and its **Sales** folder; and then select the **Items** folder.